dmvaldman/SelectionSearch/README.md

-## Selection Search
+## Between the Lines

-A Chrome extension that finds semantically related web content to any selected text.
+A Chrome extension that finds semantically related web content from any selected text.
 It uses the [Exa Search API](https://exa.ai).

 ## Usage

 - Download the [Chrome extension](link)
 - Get an [Exa API key](https://dashboard.exa.ai/api-keys) and enter it into the extension's popup.
-- Select any text on a website (on a blog, a pdf, a tweet, etc), right click and click `Selection Search`.
+- Select any text on a website (on a blog, a pdf, a tweet, etc), right click and click `Between the Lines`.

 A new modal will appear in the website with semantically relevant search results as shown below.